radiantlogic-v8/documentation-new/documentation/configuration/identity-views/joins.md

  ![Edit Join Profile](Media/edit-join-profile.jpg)

 When editing the join, you can modify the secondary object, the attributes retrieved from the secondary object, computed attributes used in the join, and more advanced settings related to the primary object and join type.

 ### Secondary Object

-When editing a join profile, expand the
+When editing a join profile, expand the Secondary Object section to locate the following:

-	data source
-	object class
-	target base dn
-	scope
-	join condition
+**Data Source** - this is a read-only value that indicates the data source name the secondary object is from.

+**Object Class** - this is a read-only value that indicates the object class associated with the secondary object.

+**Target Base DN** - this is the location in the RadiantOne namespace where the entries associated with the secondary object are located.
+When adding objects on the canvas, there are two options for where the objects come from: The RadiantOne Namespace or from a Secondary Data Source Schema.
+When the *RadiantOne Namespace* option is chosen, the user enters the target base DN.
+When the *Secondary Data Source Schema* option is chosen, an indentity view is automatically generated for the selected object(s) and mounted in the cn=staging default naming context.
+This location is the target base dn.

+**Scope** - this is the scope of search needed to locate the secondary entries below the Target Base DN.

+**Join Condition** - this is the attribute matching condition that dictates how the primary entries are linked to the secondary entries.

 ### Attributes

+When editing a join profile, expand the Attributes section to locate the list the attributes to manage the attributes returned from the secondary object.
+Click **MANAGE ATTRIBUTES** to add or remove attributes to return and/or reamp the attribute name.

 ### Computed Attributes for Joins

+When editing a join profile, expand the Computed Attributes for Joins section to manage the computed attribute that is used in the join condition.
+Computed attributes defined for joins are shared across all join profiles configured on the canvas.

 ### Advanced
--	**Base DN** – The location in the directory containing the objects you would like to join with.
-This was set in step 7 above.

--	**Scope** – the scope of search that should be performed to locate the entries to join with in the secondary source.
-This was set in step 8 above.

--	**Join Condition** – the matching criteria used to identify the entries to join.
-This was set during step 4 and 11 above.

--	**Additional Filter** – By default, the only filter criteria to condition a join is the object class of the parent entry (e.g. objectclass=inetOrgPerson).
-You can add more criteria to condition the primary entries to join.
-For example, if you only want to join entries that have a location of San Francisco, you could add (l=San Francisco) in the Additional Filter parameter.
+**Filter** – By default, the only filter criteria on primary entries to condition a join is the object class (e.g. objectclass=inetOrgPerson).
+You can add more criteria to condition the primary entries to join using the *Filter* setting.
+For example, if you only want to join entries that have a location of San Francisco, you could add (l=San Francisco) in the Filter setting.

--	**Attributes to return from the secondary objects** – list of attributes to return from the secondary object.

--	**Computed Attributes** – if you are basing the join on a [computed attribute](#computed-attributes) and you want to change the join to use a different/new computed attribute or you want to edit/delete a previously created computed attribute, click **Computed Attributes**.
-Remember that if you choose to add a new computed attribute, this computed attribute name is prefixed with “vsysa” and is only used to condition the join.
-It is not returned as part of the virtual entry even if a client were to specifically request it.
-If you add a new computed attribute to base the join on, you must edit the join condition manually to use the new computed attribute.

-If you make any changes to the join condition, remember to click **Save** in the top right corner and click **OK** to apply the changes to the server.

-If you are familiar with the [syntax](#deactivating-a-join), you can click **Edit Manually** at the bottom of the Attributes tab in the Edit window.
+**Size Limit** - This is the number of entries to return in the search for the secondary entries.
+For example, setting this value to 1 would dictate that only one entry matching the join criteria should be returned from the query to the secondary object (target base DN).

+**Join Type** - The join type is *Left* by default.
+With this join type, all entries from the primary source are returned.
+If the primary entry has a matching entry in a secondary source, those additional attributes comprise the RadiantOne entry.
+If *Inner* is chosen, it indicates that only primary entries that have a matching entry in a secondary source should be returned in the result.
+Primary entries that do not have a matching entry are not returned.

 ## Deactivating a Join